mbuchetics/RangeTree/README.md

 var results4 = tree.Query(5, 15); // 2 items: [0 - 10], [15 - 17]
 ```

-The solution file contains a more examples and tests, that show how to use RangeTree with other data types.
+The solution file contains a more examples and tests, that show how to use IntervalTree with other data types.

 ## Implementation Details ##